oliverwang1/CreditDefaultRisk-DataScience/README.md

 ![Confusion Matrix](https://github.com/osuhomebase/CreditDefaultRisk-DataScience/blob/master/Assets%20For%20Presentation/Images/ConfusionMatrix.png)

-A lot of times, an easy and effective metric that is used to judge a model is accuracy.
+Once we have the confusion matrix as a starting point, the outcome of an experiment can be judged.
+A lot of times, an easy and effective metric that is used to judge a model based on data from the matrix is accuracy.
 Accuracy is simply defined as the proportion of correctness in a classification system... also as a formula:
 ```
 True Positive + True Negative                         True Positive + True Negative
 -------------------------------    =     --------------------------------------------------------------